-The Transition to School Resource Kit includes practical guidance for early childhood professionals working with children and families while they transition to school.
+The Transition: a positive start to school resource kit includes practical guidance for early childhood professionals working with children and families while they transition to school.

 Further resources are provided in the online appendix.

 We recommend you print a copy of the kit for your use.
 Hard copies are being phased out but can still be ordered for a limited time.

 Early childhood professionals, early childhood services, schools, registered training organisations and universities can